|

 Team (a volunteer group originally

-founded by the Jacksonville Scubanauts) perform the underwater
+founded by our dive club) perform the underwater

 engineering surveys required for reef permitting by the EPA.

-Until a few years ago, the old Dry Docks reef was the largest offshore
+years ago, the 615 feet long old Dry Docks reef was the largest

-artificial reef on the Eastern coast of the United States.
-(The
+offshore artificial reef on the Eastern coast of the United States.

-Spiegel Grove and, I believe, one other recent placement are now
+Spiegel Grove and, I believe, one or two other recent placements

 If your tastes run to fresh water diving, there are large numbers